-Up until now, the two biggest cards from Nvidia have been the RTX 3080 and RTX 3090, the top entries in their 30 series range.
-The RTX 3070 occupies the middle of the current range in terms of price and performance, and today we will be looking at the card which nestles in between this card and the RTX 3080 – that is, the Nvidia RTX 3070 Ti!
+The RTX 3070 occupies the middle of the previous generation in terms of price and performance, and today we will be looking at the card which nestles in between this card and the RTX 3080 – that is, the Nvidia RTX 3070 Ti!

-As you’d expect from this positioning, the RTX 3070 Ti will be aimed at those looking for a solution to medium-high workflows and gaming needs, and as a result, will likely be more popular due to being more affordable and shift more units than its more powerful cousins.
-This being the case you should check out our Where To Buy An Nvidia RTX 3070 Ti page to make sure you stand the best chance of picking up a copy before they sell out!
+As you’d expect from this positioning, the RTX 3070 Ti will be aimed at those looking for a solution to medium-high workflows and gaming needs, and as a result, will likely be more popular due to being more affordable and shifting more units than its more powerful cousins.

 Picking the right products for our best of guides is never an easy task.
 All our selections take into account price, performance, cooling, size, and build quality.